 At the beginning of every year, I consistently remind myself of why New Year’s resolutions are not my friend.
 This year in particular the cult-like notion that I must change everything about myself has to get the boot.
-It’s been a long, arduous year for the entire world and we are walking into the same scenario with covid-19 for the third year running.
+I’ve well and truly entered a new phase of my life, where age is beginning to infiltrate my life.
 I’m absolutely shattered, mentally, emotionally and physically.
-Self-care and progress has taken on a very different direction for most of us.
-Just being able to function at the very basic level equates to a successful day at the moment.
+Self-care and progress has taken on a very different direction for me.
+Just being able to function at a very basic level equates to a successful day at the moment.

 What to do instead

 It’s difficult to resist the urge to make big resolutions because of the messages that are pushed towards us in our media.
 The trick is to decide on small daily promises to ourselves that you know you can keep.
 Taking one or two activities that you would like to incorporate into your day is where you should start.
-Add one or two activities per week until they become a habit.
+Add one activity per week until it becomes a habit.
 For example, drink a glass of water when you wake up every day and meditate for 5 minutes.
 On week two, read 3 pages of a book and journal for 5 minutes.
 Affording yourself patience and consistency will restore your self-trust and self-esteem.
-God knows we need that now in this time of utter chaos.
 When we can count on ourselves we feel safe and grounded.

 Doing the small things is huge

 It truly is.
 Everyone I know right now is struggling just to stay afloat and any act of self-care is a triumph.
 Celebrate yourself every time you keep your promise to yourself.
 You’ll be amazed at where a few months of consistent small steps can take you.
-At the moment, I am overweight because of a long battle with my health, I’m juggling two jobs, running a home, type 1 diabetes, raising 2 children, planning my wedding in August, amongst many other things.
+At the moment, I am overweight because of a long battle with my health, I’m juggling two jobs, running a home, type 1 diabetes and dealing with significant loss, amongst many other things.
 All of these things need my attention.
 However, I promised myself one thing this January 1st and that is that I would focus again on my spiritual life.
 I have become disconnected from my inner world because of the chaos of my outer world.
 I can’t get a grip on anything because I’m reaching outside of myself too often and not internally as much as I used to.
-I’m 5 days in and so far so good.
-I’ll keep you posted on how it’s going.